BigNerd95/ambitImageEditor/vtoken/README.md

 # VToken
 Some files have a footer of 20 bytes.
 This tools allows you to remove or merge this footer for creating custom firmware.

-# TODO
-This tool is WIP

 ### Info
 Show vtoken info